Timeline of NBDA History and Milestones

-The 27th National Conference "Partners in Progress: Creating the Vision Together" will be held in Louisville, KY on August 4-9, 2015.
+The 27th National Conference "Partners in Progress: Creating the Vision Together" was held in Louisville, KY on August 4-9, 2015.
 Conference Co-Chairs: Benro Ogunyipe & Sharon White.

 The 6th Biennial Regional Conferences will be held at the following regions and cities:

 The 28th National Conference "Ignite & Explore Beyond All Limits" was held in Baltimore, MD on August 1-6, 2017.
 Conference Chair: Benro Ogunyipe.